 Overall a reasonable size for a farm with animals is about 12-15 acres.
 Without animals around 4 acres can be enough.
-Furthermore, you have to decide, to either specialize on some specific plants using mostly cash crops or grow a more diverse array.
-The later will also require more land so add another 2 acres to the first estimates.
+Furthermore, you have to decide, to either specialize in some specific plants using mostly cash crops or grow a more diverse array.
+The latter will also require more land so add another 2 acres to the first estimates.

 To get a better and more precise picture, check out this article about what’s a reasonable size for a small farm.

-Now calculate your current budget, as well as an general idea of your monthly spending.
+Now calculate your current budget, as well as a general idea of your monthly spending.
 Once you have all this data you can start putting together a picture of properties, which are a possibility for you.
-With all these numbers in mind, the possibility to start a farm might look pretty grim, but that’s not the end of the story, so how do you finance your farm without much money ?
+With all these numbers in mind, the possibility to start a farm might look pretty grim, but that’s not the end of the story, so how do you finance your farm without much money?

 Starting a farm without much money

 - Start small.
 Cultivating a smaller area will cut costs significantly in the beginning.
-Farming is not a all or nothing business, you can build up your enterprise over time, working a regular job until you farm can finance itself.
+Farming is not an all-or-nothing business, you can build up your enterprise over time, working a regular job until your farm can finance itself.

-- Another great way to start your farm without much money, is by cutting both livelihood and property costs.
-One way to do so, is living in a Camper van or tiny house.
-While this way of living certainly is not for everyone, it can help you cut down cost, as you now only require land to grow plants and keep animals.
+- Another great way to start your farm without much money is by cutting both livelihood and property costs.
+One way to do so is living in a Camper van or tiny house.
+While this way of living certainly is not for everyone, it can help you cut down costs, as you now only require land to grow plants and keep animals.

-- Cutting living related cost, by producing most of you own food, and cutting out more expensive foods can help you save up a lot more money before and while cultivating you farm.
+- Cutting living-related costs, by producing most of your own food, and cutting out more expensive foods can help you save up a lot more money before and while cultivating your farm.

-Should you finance your farm with a loan ?
-I definitely would advise to not take on any big debt, if you are not 100% sure you found the perfect place to live in.
-Keep in mind taking on a big debt, will require you to pay a certain amount every month (500$-3000$), you have to cover the interest and other farm and living related costs, this is the most common cause, why farms fail.
+Should you finance your farm with a loan?
+I definitely would advise you to not take on any big debt, if you are not 100% sure you found the perfect place to live in.
+Keep in mind taking on a big debt, will require you to pay a certain amount every month (500$-3000$), and you have to cover the interest and other farm and living-related costs, this is the most common cause, why farms fail.